 Complications of Snoring

-Snoring can lead to several complications, some of which are quite serious.
+Snoring can lead to several complications, some of which are pretty serious.
 Chronic snoring can contribute to high blood pressure, heart disease, stroke, and diabetes.
 If left untreated, snoring can also lead to cognitive impairment, mood disorders, and an increased risk of accidents and injuries due to daytime fatigue.
-Additionally, snoring can disrupt the sleep patterns of those close to the snorer, leading to their own health problems, such as headaches and persistent tiredness.
+Additionally, snoring can disrupt the sleep patterns of those close to the snorer, leading to health problems such as headaches and persistent tiredness.
 Addressing snoring is not just about improving sleep quality but also about preventing these potential health risks.

 When to Seek Medical Attention